xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 ## 🔗 Resources

 - **API:** You will use the [REST Countries API](https://restcountries.com) to get the country data and flag images
+- **Fetch API Guide** MDN Web Docs has a great [Fetch API guide](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) that teaches you how to make requests for data from the backend.
+- **API documentation** Check out the `api-documentation.md` file for all the API endpoints you can use to send and receive data.

 ## 📝 Tips for building your project